spidey1202/Harry-Potter-Network-Analysis/README.md

 ## Project motivation
-- **Character Relationships:** Analyzing character networks provides insights into the relationships and dynamics among the characters in the beloved 'Harry Potter' series.
+- **Character Relationships:** Analyzing character networks provides insights into the relationships among the characters in the 'Harry Potter' series.
 - **Understanding the Story:** Character interactions are a crucial element of the narrative, and network analysis helps uncover their significance.
-- **Visualization:** Network graphs visually depict the connections and strength of relationships, offering an intuitive representation of the character network.
+- **Visualization:** Network graphs visually depict the connections and strength of relationships, offering an interesting representation of the character network.
 - **Co-occurrence and Sentiment Analysis:** Examining co-occurrence patterns and sentiment between characters reveals their associations and emotional connections.
 - **Spark and Iterative Approaches:** Two different approaches are provided to accommodate varying dataset sizes and processing needs.
-- **Engaging Analysis for Fans:** Fans of 'Harry Potter' can explore and appreciate the intricate web of relationships among their favorite characters.
+- **Engaging Analysis for Fans:** Fans of 'Harry Potter' can explore and appreciate the web of relationships among their favorite characters.

 ## Usage